How to Fix a Noisy Garage Door

 A garage door has many moving parts that need lubrication to operate efficiently.
 With regular greasing, you could ease or eliminate the noise.
-Though most steel parts are OK to lubricate, you should be careful not to get grease on nylon or other synthetic materials needed for the door to work.
+Although you can lubricate most steel parts, be careful not to get grease on nylon or other synthetic materials needed for the door to work.
 Also, ensure the lubricant you use is safe for garage door part application.
-Though you may think WD-40 will work as a lubricant, silicone spray is a better option and will ensure your tracks stay dirt-free for longer.
+Though you may think WD-40 will work as a lubricant, an oil-based penetrating spray is a better option and will ensure your tracks stay dirt-free for longer.

 - Springs: Torsion springs are above a garage door, while extension springs are on the sides.
 You don’t necessarily have to lubricate both types of springs, but you can apply a thin layer of grease on the coils to keep them flexible.
 The better oiled they are, the less noise the springs will produce.